romiluz13/mcp_context_engineering/README.md

 ## 💡 **How to Use (Super Simple!)**

 ### **🎯 Method 1: Chat Naturally with Your AI Assistant**
-Once installed, just talk to your AI assistant normally:
+Once installed AND configured (see MCP setup above), just talk to your AI assistant normally:

 ```
 👤 "Help me build a user authentication system"